 My own act is all about happiness and positivity, I am in contact with other children and youth who are less fortunate than the general society children and youth…

-As I experienced myself too, a message of someone else who shows he or she cares for you, that is in fact something that turns the worst days to something bareable.
+As I experienced myself too, a message of someone else who shows he or she cares for you, that is in fact something that turns the worst days to something bearable.

-This was once shown to me, now I spread it forward, and I am happy to have the posibility through the support of several organisations and charities.
+This was once shown to me, now I spread it forward, and I am happy to have the possibility through the support of several organizations and charities.